-Single Sign On (SSO, not to be confused with Jetpack SSO) is possible for VIP sites using any identity provider (IdP) that supports Security Assertion Markup Language (SAML) can be enabled for WordPress sites.
+Single Sign On (SSO) using any identity provider (IdP) that supports Security Assertion Markup Language (SAML) can be enabled for WordPress sites.
 VIP does not support other SSO technologies at this time, and cannot install any middleware required in some Shibboleth configurations.
 Most IdP’s can support SAML.

 Set up the Identity Provider (IdP)

 SAML IdPs require that the VIP application is registered as a service provider.
 SAML IdPs have different ways of approaching this but the purpose is to:

 - Set up the application as a legitimate service provider

 - Tell the IdP where and how to communicate with the VIP application

 - Generate the certificate and URLs the IdP will use to send and encrypt communication with the VIP application

 Documentation for creating custom applications for some common IdP’s:

 - The ACS location, usually